zanniemill49/va.gov-team/teams/vsa/engineering/forms-system/code_structure.md

 }
 ```
-Then you would import these inside your `index.js` file and export them like this -
+Then you will import these inside your `index.js` file and export them like this -

 ```
 import * as veteranInformation from './basic-information/basic-information';